MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/xamarin-ios.md

 If you want to disable the swizzling of `UNUserNotificationCenterDelegate` callbacks, refer to [the documentation to disable automatic method forwarding of UNUserNotificationCenterDelegate methods](~/sdk/push/xamarin-ios.md#user-notification-center-delegate).

-In case you did not implement your own `UNUserNotificationCenterDelegate`, there is no action required.
+In case you didn't implement your own `UNUserNotificationCenterDelegate`, there is no action required.

-If you are using App Center Push's default setup logic (i.e. you did NOT add the `AppCenterUserNotificationCenterDelegateForwarderEnabled` entry to your **Info.plist** or it is set to `1`) and are implementing your own `UNUserNotificationCenterDelegate` callbacks, do the following:
+If you are using App Center Push's default setup logic (i.e. you didn't add the `AppCenterUserNotificationCenterDelegateForwarderEnabled` entry to your **Info.plist** or it is set to `1`) and are implementing your own `UNUserNotificationCenterDelegate` callbacks, do the following:

 1. Check if you're calling `Push.DidReceiveRemoteNotification(...)`.
 If you're not, skip step 2; no action is required.
 2. Remove any explicit calls to `Push.DidReceiveRemoteNotification(...)`.
 For example, you no longer need to call `didReceiveRemoteNotification:` inside your `UNUserNotificationCenterDelegate` callbacks as App Center will swizzle the `UNUserNotificationCenterDelegate` callbacks in addition to your custom implementation.